 Antoine holds a Masters in Mathematics from the University of Paris-Jussieu and a PhD in Mathematics from Copenhagen University.
-He is best known for his influential work on risk management, volatility, multi-factor interest rate models, scripting, automatic differentiation (AAD) and parallel Monte-Carlo.
+He is best known in quantitative finance for his contribution to risk management, volatility and multi-factor interest rate models.
+As a practitioner, he was influential in the wide adoption of scripting and automatic differentiation (AAD).

-Antoine’s current research interests are in the application of deep learning to relieve the computational burden of capital calculations, CVA/XVA, CCR (counterparty credit risk), FRTB (fundamental review of the trading books) or MVA (initial margin valuation adjustment).
-In particular, his joint work with Brian Huge develops new machine learning techniques, which massively improve the performance of neural networks with the addition of path-wise differential information, efficiently obtained with AAD.
+Antoine’s current research interests are in the application of deep learning to relieve the computational burden of capital calculations, including CVA/XVA, CCR (counterparty credit risk), FRTB (fundamental review of the trading books) or SIMM/MVA (initial margin valuation adjustment).
+In particular, his joint work with Brian Huge develops new machine learning techniques, massively improving the performance of neural networks in the context of pricing and risk management, with the addition of path-wise differential information, efficiently obtained with AAD.

 All of those formed the major theme of the QuantMinds 2019 conference in Vienna, where Antoine chaired the Numerical and Computational Finance stream, emphasizing Danske Bank’s unique vision of One Quantitative Engine for the risk management of derivatives and regulations; and in the RiskMinds 2019 conference in Amsterdam, where Superfly Analytics was awarded the ‘Excellence in Risk Management and Modelling’ trophee.